supreethadevagiri/python_lecture/README.md

 # python_lecture

-This is a repo for learning purposes
+This is a repo for learning purposes.Will be removed soon.